 Violation of UT’s Student Code of Conduct

 If you are a college or graduate student at the University of Tampa, an accusation that you committed a crime might come with a host of serious consequences.
-These consequences can arise regardless of whether the incident happened on campus or off campus.
-You can face a disciplinary action regardless of whether you were actually arrested for a crime or received a notice to appear in court.
+These consequences can arise regardless of whether the incident happened on-campus or off-campus.

-After a criminal accusation, not only will you face the criminal charges in court, but you might also face a disciplinary action on campus.
-The disciplinary action is triggered if the University of Tampa’s Office of Student Conduct finds out about an incident involving a violation of the student code of conduct.
+After a criminal accusation, the disciplinary action is triggered if the University of Tampa’s Office of Student Conduct finds out about an incident involving a violation of the student code of conduct.

 Second, hire an experienced criminal defense attorney who can help you fight for the best result in the criminal case and during the initial incident review meeting or any disciplinary action at UT’s Office of Student Conduct.